Gregory Yeghikian: Iran-e Kabir

 Iran-e Kabir (Persian: ایران کبیر, romanized: Irān-e Kabir, lit.
-"Greater Iran") was a periodical published in the city of Rasht by the Armenian political activist Gregory Yeghikian (Գրիգոր Եղիկյան).
+"Greater Iran") was a periodical published in the city of Rasht by Yeghikian.
 It advocated the unification of Iranian peoples (e.g., Afghans, Kurds, etc.) including the Armenians.
 Yaqikiān believed that, with education and the rising of the levels of people's awareness, such a goal was feasible through peaceful means.
 The journal benefited from the contributions of a number of leading intellectuals of the time, including Moḥammad Moʿin and ʿAli Esfandiāri (Nimā Yušij), and carried articles, poetry, a serialized story, and some news.
 It also published articles in support of the Kurds who had risen in rebellion in Turkey, which caused the protest of the Turkish counsel in Rasht and led to the banning of the paper by the order of the minister of court.
 Yaqikiān tried, without success, to have the ban removed and eventually moved to Tehran, where he published the paper Irān-e Konuni.